alexander-hamme/_old_Tadpole-Tracker-Python/README.md

     i.e. connecting the ROIs to individual tadpoles.
 This becomes complicated when tracking multiple animals, because collisions and collusions become possible.
 Therefore, trajectory prediction and other algorithms need to be implemented.

-Detection: The best approach is to use a convolutional neural network.
+Detection: I will use a convolutional neural network.
 This program will implement the Faster R-CNN algorithm,  retrained for detection of Xenopus tadpoles.

-Tracking (trajectory prediction specifically): The best approach to this challenge is to train a sequential neural network on recorded tadpole movement data.
+Tracking (trajectory prediction specifically): I will train a sequential neural network on recorded tadpole movement data.

-Project is in collaboration with neuroscience researchers at Bard College.
+Project is in collaboration with neuroscience department at Bard College (xenopus tadpoles are used for neurobiological research).

 ###### Proof of Concept gif: